 - Appropriate places to eat lunch in the Gardens include:

 - Amphitheater (the sunken grassy area)

 - Orangery/Marnie’s Pavilion (indoor alternative in the event of bad weather)

-- Groups are not allowed to eat lunch at Offshoots at the Gardens café – this area is for paying customers only.
+- Groups are not allowed to eat lunch at Offshoots at the Gardens café or The Hive garden bistro – these areas are for paying customers only.